pivotal-sprout/sprout-orchard/README.md

 ## Why?

-Apple Orchard delivers a disk image which we can use to quickly (~20 minutes) bring a freshly-unboxed OS X machine to a useful state.
+Sprout Orchard delivers a disk image which we can use to quickly (~20 minutes) bring a freshly-unboxed OS X machine to a useful state.

 In our case, we use it for our developer workstations.
 Our developers